leonhartX/alfred-lgtm-workflow/README.md

 >a big number will cause the workflow goes much more slower!

 ###lgtm-in
-This command will pick up random pics from lgtm.in, you can press `cmd+enter` to open the lgtm.in's page
+This command will pick up random pics from lgtm.in, you can press `ctrl+enter` to open the lgtm.in's page

 ###lgtm-gif
 This command will pick up 3 random gif lgtm from http://takashicompany.com/lgtm